breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 date: 2020-01-03 # Third in the list
 ---

 **Components** are key to Breadboard.
 We create components, configure them, name them, and wire them together to create our boards.
-By default a blank board contains two components: an **input** and an **output**, with the input wired to the output.
+By default a blank board contains two components: an **input** and an **output**, with the input pre-wired to the output.

 ![The input & output components in the default blank board](/breadboard/static/images/using-the-visual-editor/input-output.png)